 This salad had more carbs than I had anticipated, but if you want a lower-carb version use less tomato and avocado.

 Recipe inspired by a salad in The Ultimate Low-Carb Cookbook that I got as a teacher gift back in 2006!

 Amount Per Serving: Calories: 394Total Fat: 30gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 22.3gCholesterol: 23mgSodium: 706mgCarbohydrates: 23gFiber: 12gSugar: 8gProtein: 13g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-The South Beach Diet doesn’t recommend bacon due to the saturated fat, but when it’s tomato season I sometimes just NEED a little bacon in my life.
+The South Beach Diet doesn’t recommend bacon due to the saturated fat, but when it’s tomato season I NEED bacon in my life.
 You can certainly use less bacon or use turkey bacon in this Bacon, Lettuce, Tomato, and Avocado Salad if you prefer.
-This salad is pretty low in carbs (although tomatoes do have some carbs), and it could be something to have as a treat for most low-carb diet plans, even Paleo or Whole 30 if you get bacon without added sugar.
+This salad does have some carbs, but it could be something to have as a treat for most low-carb diet plans.

 Find More Recipes Like This One: